mempoolco/spruned/README.md

 #### What's this?

-spruned is a bitcoin client for lightweight systems. <br />
+spruned is a bitcoin client for lightweight systems. <br /> it doesn't need to store the blockchain on the disk, just the headers.<br />
 __128mb ram & 500mb hdd__ should be fairly enough to keep it up & running.
 <br />